Take part in arthritis research

 How do I know if it is a good research project?

-Most research projects are scientifically reviewed by an independent panel.
-All research done in the NHS must also follow the guidelines, which make sure that the project is safe, ethical and of a high quality.
+All research done in the NHS must follow guidelines, which make sure that the project is safe, ethical and of a high quality.

-Whatever research you take part in, you should feel happy and confident about your role.
+Whatever research you take part in, you should feel happy and confident about your role